 1. Click on Create advert

-Head on over to your ads manager and click on the green ‘create ad’ button top right.
+Head on over to your ads manager and click on the green ‘create ad’ button.

-Choose the promote your page objective and then select the page you’d like to promote.
+Choose the Engagement objective and then select page likes.

 3. Choose your targeting & budget